What is Online Child Sexual Abuse and Exploitation?

 A Child is anyone under the age of 18.

 Child Sexual Abuse (CSA) involves forcing or enticing a child to take part in sexual activity, whether or not the child is aware of what is happening.
 This may include activities such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse.

 Child Sexual Exploitation (CSE) is a form of CSA.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the activity appears consensual.

-Online Child Sexual Exploitation and Abuse (CSEA) is used throughout this information resource to capture all types of offence.
-Online CSEA Offending can take a number of different forms which include:
+Online Child Sexual Abuse and Exploitation (CSAE) is used throughout this information resource to capture all types of offence.
+Online CSAE Offending can take a number of different forms which include:

 Online Grooming - The act of developing a relationship with a child to enable their abuse and exploitation both online and offline.
 Online platforms, such as social media, messaging and live streaming, can be used to facilitate this offending.

 Live Streaming – Live streaming services can be used by Child Sex Offenders (CSOs) to incite victims to commit or watch sexual acts via webcam.
 CSOs also stream or watch live contact sexual abuse or indecent images of children with other offenders.
 In some instances CSOs will pay facilitators to stream live contact abuse, with the offender directing what sexual acts are perpetrated against the victim.